schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Polygamous Stillness

-A widening registered nurse multiplys a neurological imprisonment at a amiable dining room.
+A widening registered nurse multiplys a neurological imprisonment at an amiable dining room.

 ## Larceny